xianwill/spark-boilerplate/README.md

 * MyType
 * example

+Make sure you change the value in the `NAME` file.
+That drives the app name applied by sbt to build the jar as well as the emr and docker scripts.

 ## Tooling

 * Always be `sbt`-ing.
 I like to run non-spark dependent helper functions in watch mode with `~test`.